 Let’s understand the pattern in detail.

-The Head and Shoulders pattern as the name suggest has the shape of a head along with two shoulders.
+The name suggest has the shape of a head along with two shoulders.

 This is a reversal pattern and can act both as bullish and bearish reversal pattern depending upon the prior trend and type of this pattern.